Andrew’s been in touch with an excellent ‘how to’ on model railroad signal design:

 I tried it and it worked so then I thought building one with the camera running might interest others.

-A huge thanks to Rob and Andrew – if you’ve ever thought of cobbling together your own signals, I hope today’s post has helped.
+A huge thanks to Rob and to Andrew for sharing his model railroad signal design- if you’ve ever thought of cobbling together your own signals, I hope today’s post has helped.

 That’s all for today folks.
 Please do keep ’em coming.